Yosef-Solomon19/Scrimba-BasketBall-ScoreBoard-Solo-Project/README.md

 - Add a "New Game" button [x]
 - Highlight the leader [x]
 - Add a few more counters (e.g period, foul, shotclock timer)[x]
+- Change the design [x] - This is where the 10% went to regarding the figma design from the requirements.

 ### Links